Loki-Astari/ThorsMongo/Documentation/DB.md

 ```

 #### Parameters:
 There are no required parameters but (I suspect) that a filter is often used.
 So this method takes an optional [filter](Filter.md) followed by an optional [config](../src/ThorsMongo/ThorsMongoCommandConfig.h#L10-L24) object.
-The config object is used to pass any optional parameters that the Mongo API can take.
-If a parameter is not explicitly set then it will not be sent to the MongoServer.
+The config object is used to pass any optional parameters that the MongoDB API can take.
+If a parameter is not explicitly set then it will not be sent to the MongoDB Server.

 | Parameter | Description |
 | --------- | ----------- |